mnmfullmetal/savor/README.md

 ## Additional Information

-* **Mobile Responsiveness:** The application was built with mobile design in mind and is fully responsive.
+* **Mobile Responsiveness:** Savor was built with mobile design in mind and is fully responsive.
 All features, including the complex search forms and barcode scanner, are designed to be usable on a mobile device.
 * **Python Dependencies:** All required Python packages are listed in the `requirements.txt` file, as per the project instructions.

+For a more detailed and complete, step-by-step representation of this application's development lifecycle, please refer to my public GitHub repository here: https://github.com/mnmfullmetal/savor